Frank-9976/RLEMOV/README.md

 PLAY Plays frames.
 You can specify how much delay you want as well, via for loop.
 STEP Steps over frames.

-Tested on the CASIO FX-9750GII.
 Notes:
+Only tested on the CASIO FX-9750GII.
 You may need to turn Axes Off in the Graph SET UP Menu.